bsicay/redesProyecto1/README.md

 ## Project Overview

 This project involves developing a client application using the XMPP chat protocol.
 The implementation includes various features, which are detailed in the following sections.
-The client operates via a command-line interface (CLI) and connects to a server with the domain **@alumchat.xyz**.

 The following tools were utilized in building this project: